 To get in touch with Clare Robertson, please contact the UNESCO Chair secretariat on firstname.lastname@example.org

 Effie Samara is a writer, film maker and doctoral researcher at Glasgow University.
-She was born in Athens and raised in the village of Caversham in Berkshire.
 She studied Law at Cambridge University and obtained an M.F.A. in Writing from the Royal Central School of Speech and Drama.